The Person and Work of Jesus Christ

 This is referred to by many as the millennial reign of Christ.

-We believe that following His millennial reign, satan will be release for a short time and then the final end of this age will come – Rev. 20:7-15.
+We believe that following His millennial reign, satan will be released for a short time and then the final end of this age will come – Rev. 20:7-15.

 After these things, death itself will be made subject to Jesus, every living being in heaven and earth will Glorify God the Father by acknowledging once for all that His Son, Jesus the Christ, IS Lord.